pauldijou/redux-act/README.md

 #### Parameters

 - **handlers** (object or function): if `object`, a map of action to the reduce function.
-If `function`, take one attribute which is a function to register actions.
+If `function`, take two attributes: a function to register actions and another one to unregister them.
 See below.
 - **defaultState** (anything, optional): the initial state of the reducer.
 Must not be empty if you plan to use this reducer inside a `combineReducers`.

 #### Usage